-four the perfect dress
+four the balance

-four the perfect dress
+four the balance

-“four the perfect dress”
+"four the balance”

 Throughout my life I’ve always had a complex with weight.
 As a young child, I developed a somewhat ‘eating disorder’, where I would shy away from food.
 I would hide my uneaten packed lunches from my parents or run away whenever the table was set.
 It wasn’t as if I was consciously making the decision to stay skinny, it was just the way I was.
 Some would even say I was afraid of food - I know, ridiculous right?!